AdobeDocs/commerce-frontend-core/src/pages/ui-components/tree-mass-actions.md

 ---
-group: ui-components-guide
-title: TreeMassActions component
+title: TreeMassActions component | Commerce Frontend Development
+decsription:
 ---

+# TreeMassActions component

 The TreeMassActions component is a decorator for [MassActions](massactions.html) that adds the support of nested actions.